avivrosenberg/avivr.net-quartz/content/Posts/2019-10-17 MLE, MAP and Bayesian Regression.md

 But can we actually solve this problem, i.e. find the minimizer for $L_{\mathcal{D}}(h)$?

 No, because the joint-distribution $\mathcal{D}$ is unknown.
-Even if it were known, we'd need to compute the expectation over all possible data points, which is generally intractable (except in very special cases).
+Even if it were known, we'd need to compute the expectation over all possible data points, which is generally intractable (except in special cases).

 Instead, given our training set $\mat{S} = \setof{ (\vec{x}^{(i)},y^{(i)}) }_{i=1}^N \sim \mathcal{D}$, we define an **empirical (in-sample) loss** $L_{\mat{S}}(\vec{\theta})$, as the measure of how well a function $h\in\mathcal{H}$ fits the dataset $\mat{S}$.
 Using our point-wise loss, we can define the loss over the dataset as simply the empirical mean,
 $$